Milkdown/milkdown/website/pages/guide/styling/index.md

 # Styling

-Milkdown is headless, there is no style is provided by default.
+Milkdown is headless, there is no style provided by default.
 That means you can import themes or even create your own themes to control the style of your editor.

-## Modify a existing theme

-All themes have an `override` method that can be used to modify the theme.
-Please check [Override Theme Documentation](/using-themes#override-theme) if you want to use it.

-## Style the plain HTML
+## Styling the plain HTML

 The whole editor is rendered inside of a container with the class `.milkdown`.
 And the editable part is wrapped in the container with the class `editor`.
 You can use that to scope your styling to the editor content: